Valid Reasons to Deny Rental Applications

 By taking the time to select great tenants that you can trust, you are more likely to see a high return-on-investment.
 Additionally, the chances of you having a positive relationship with the tenant are higher, too.
 All-in-all, the time required to find the right tenant is a very worthwhile investment!

-Don’t Get Into A Legal Conundrum
+Don’t Get Into a Legal Conundrum

 Be smart when you are making your rental decisions.
 Spend the time needed to fully understand what types of reasons are legal to use in your tenant selection process, and then be sure to send out all property notifications to any applicants that you deny during the process.